Mobile App and Website Integration in 4 Steps

 As the world continuously moves from using websites to apps, the transition is still in process with some still preferring websites on their portable devices.
 This has led to the rise of mobile hybrid websites that look and feel like mobile apps but are still websites.

-If you’re someone who is looking for credible information on how you could integrate mobile app with website, you’re in the right place.
+If you’re someone who is looking for credible information on how you could integrate a mobile app with a website, you’re in the right place.

 Recent researches show us that user spent their 90% of mobile time in apps, and spent only 10% of time in browsing the rest of the internet.
 When we talk about eCommerce space, mobile app users spend an average 201.8 minutes per month shopping, compared to 10.9 minutes/month for website users.